 The study of aggregate supply and demand; national income and fiscal policy; the banking system and monetary policy; economic fluctuations and growth – all viewed from a global systems perspective.
 Applied topics include unemployment, inflation, gross domestic product, interest rates, economic forecasting, the Federal Reserve system, technological change, productivity, business cycles, foreign exchange markets, the balance of international payments and others, depending on current developments in the economy.
 Fulfills social science requirement (1998).
-Social/behavioral science (2019).
+Social/behavioral science and numeric/symbolic engagement requirements (2019).

 Independent research or directed study on a topic of interest to the student.
 Credit depends on the quality and quantity of work agreed upon in advance; generally, for example, one credit would be earned for an acceptable 20-page paper.

 May also be offered at the 390 level.